SumedhaBillapati/SumedhaBillapati/README.md

 # 👋 Hi, I'm Saisumedha Billapati

 🎓 Master’s student in Business Analytics at UMass Boston
-🌱 Passionate about sustainability, social impact, and turning data into stories that drive change
+🌱 Passionate about sustainability, social impact, and turning data into stories that drive changes

-I specialize in using Python, Tableau, and Excel to explore data, find insights, and create visualizations that tell stories and bring awareness to real-world challenges.
+I specialize in using Python, Tableau, and Excel to explore data, uncover insights, and create visualizations that tell stories and raise awareness to real-world challenges.

 ---

 ## 🛠 Technical Skills